 Thank you all that donated food in the past.
 It was very much appreciated by the food bank.
 Thank you and God Bless you for caring about others.

 Sermon messages on Facebook every Sunday, about 9:20AM.
-Friend request Patty Pikna or Grace Heberling to see it on their Facebook pages.
+Friend request Patty Pikna to see it on her Facebook page.